 Identify hazard Record the hazard that could cause harm or injury - add appropriate detail about the type and location of hazards 17.
+Emergencies

-Emergencies Existing level of risk Consider curre ent level of risk HIGH MEDIUM 1 LOW NEGLIGIBLE Control measures List your control measures required to reduce risk - appropriate detail about the type and location of controls All pupil emergency contact details are up-to-date, including alternative emergency contact details, where required.
+Existing level of risk Consider current level of risk HIGH MEDIUM 1 LOW NEGLIGIBLE List your control measures required to reduce risk - add appropriate detail about the type and location of controls All pupil emergency contact details are up-to-date, including alternative emergency contact details, where required.
 Parents are contacted as soon as practicable in the event of an emergency.
 Pupil alternative contacts are called where their primary emergency contact cannot be contacted.
 There is an up-to-date First Aid Policy in place which outlines the management of medical emergencies - medical emergencies are managed in line with this policy.
-Remaining level of risk Consider level of r of risk following use of o control measures HIGH MEDIUM LOW NEGLIGIBLE
+Remaining level of risk Consider level of risk following use of control measures control measures HIGH MEDIUM LOW NEGLIGIBLE

 Identify hazard Record the hazard that could cause harm or injury - add appropriate detail about the type and location of hazards 18.
-Risk Social distancing in school office and communal area resulting in indirect transmission of the virus Existing level of risk Consider current level of risk HIGH MEDIUM LOW NEGLIGIBLE CONTROL MASSIIFAS List your control measures required to reduce risk - add appropriate detail about the type and location of controls The use of share ed snace such as halls i s limited and there is cl eaning between use by

-- The use of shared space such as halls is limited and there is cleaning between use by different groups. - School advise that staff war face masks in communal areas. - Office staff to remain in the office. - Communication via the office is through mobile phones. - Office to do DFE attendance recording, noon each day. - Children not to be sent to the office for first aid.
+Risk Social distancing in school office and communal area resulting in indirect transmission of the virus Existing level of risk Consider c urrent level of risk HIGH M EDIUM LOW NEGLIGIBLE Control measures List your control measures required to reduce risk - ad appropriate detail about the type and location of controls The use of shared space such as halls is limited and there is cleaning between use by different groups.
+School advise that staff wear face masks in all communal areas and at the gates.
+Office staff to remain in the office.
+Communication via the office is through mobile phones.
+Office to do DFE attendance recording, noon each day.
+Children not to be sent to the office for first aid.
 Teachers/LSA to do within their own class bubble.
-Each class to have a first aid kit. - Avoid parents in school /office unless pre-arranged. - Staff not to sign in /out at the office. - Office desks to be separated by 2m. - Office to ensure that clean desk policy in place after school day. - Only one office member to open school gate buzzer. - IT workstations in use simultaneously are distanced at least 2 metres apart. - Staff work back-to-back or side-to-side (rather than face-to-face) if 2-metre distance is
+Each class to have a first aid kit.
+Avoid parents in school /office unless pre-arranged.
+Staff not to sign in /out at the office.
+Office desks to be separated by 2m.
+Office to ensure that clean desk policy in place after school day.
+Only one office member to open school gate buzzer.

-- not possible and dividing screens installed. - Staff required not to share workstations, telephones, radios or other equipment unless properly sanitised between users. - Reception/ meeting areas reassessed to observe social distancing rules; additional chairs removed and signage installed. - Office staff instructed on how to deal with deliveries safely. - Should a child have an accident and require first aid or a change of clothing, children must be sent to the school office and wait on a chair outside of the office until a member of staff is ready to assist them.
+- Staff work back-to-back or side-to-side (rather than face-to-face) if 2-metre distance is not possible and dividing screens installed. - Staff required not to share workstations, telephones, radios or other equipment unless properly sanitised between users. - Reception/ meeting areas reassessed to observe social distancing rules; additional chairs removed and signage installed. - Office staff instructed on how to deal with deliveries safely. - Should a child have an accident and require first aid or a change of clothing, children must be sent to the school office and wait on a chair outside of the office until a member of staff is ready to assist them.
 The staff member will wear PPE (face mask, apron and gloves) before assisting.